IsraaMShtayeh/Learning-Sprint-/Day7.md

 # Day 7: Introduction , JavaScript Principles , Functions and Callbacks

-This README file summarizes the JavaScript lesson on JavaScript Principles , Functions and Callbacks.
+This README file summarizes the JavaScript lesson on JavaScript Principles, Functions, and Callbacks.

 ## Lesson Summary

-In this lesson, we explored JavaScript Principles , Functions and Callbacks in JavaScript.
+In this lesson, we explored JavaScript Principles , functions, and Callbacks in JavaScript.
 Here are the key points covered:
+- JavaScript code runs line by line and runs or executes each line, known as the thread of execution.
+- JavaScript keeps track of what function is currentaly running by using call stack.
+  (we keep track of the functions we are running and where our execution is using our call stack)
+- Function accept an argument and a function as parameter.
 -

 ## Coding Examples

 ```javascript
 ```